 Notification to all semi-finalists.

-Semi-final rounds begin in Pittsburgh at the Mellon Institute Auditorium.
+Semi-final rounds begin in Pittsburgh at the Frick Art & Historical Center.
 The morning session will occur from 10:00 am until 1:00 pm, and then will resume from 3:00–5:30 pm.
 (The semi-final round is open to the public free-of-charge.)
 At the end of the evening, all semi-finalists will be notified as to whether they have been selected to continue in the final round.

-Final rounds will begin at the Twentieth Century Club (TCC) at 2:30 pm, in a session open to the public as a ticketed event.
-Singers participating in the final round will be assigned a warmup time and location within the TCC.
+Final rounds will begin at the Frick Art & Historical Center at 2:30 pm, in a session open to the public as a ticketed event.
+Singers participating in the final round will be assigned a warmup time and location.
 All singers in the final round (approximately 5-6 singers) will perform their selections on the first half of the program, and the judges will convene during the intermission to make their final selections.
 Awarding of prizes will occur at the conclusion of the event.

-Immediately following the competition, all finalists are invited to a brief reception in the lobby to meet audience and friends.
-Prize winners will be invited to a private reception held immediately following in a nearby historic home.
+Immediately following the competition, all finalists will be invited to a private reception held immediately following in a nearby historic home.

 What the judges are looking for